-2.6 Vulnerable Persons (Community Organisations and Facilities)
+2.6.1 Vulnerable Persons Register (VPR)

 During an emergency, or imminent threat of an emergency special consideration needs to be given to the safety of vulnerable people in the community.
 Some people living in the community may be unable to activate their own evacuation plan and a small number who do not have a personal support network will require assistance to safely evacuate.
-These include people visiting or travelling through South Gippsland who should be considered in response communications.